Interconnecting Generation under Rule 21

 Fast Track Eligibility.
 Projects need to be “eligible” for the Fast Track review before the Initial Review and the Supplemental review are performed.
 Eligibility to request a Fast Track review means that the project can be evaluated under the Initial Review and the Supplemental Review screens, but eligibility does not guarantee that the project passes Fast Track.

-Non-Exporting projects (using application form 14-732) and Net Energy Metered projects (using application form 14-957) are eligible for Fast Track evaluation regardless of the gross nameplate rating of the proposed generating facility.
-Exporting projects (using application form 14-918) with a net exporting capacity no larger than 3.0 MWs on a 12 kV, 16 kV or 33 kV are also eligible for Fast Track evaluation.
+Non-Exporting projects (using application form 14-732) and Net Energy Metered/Net Billing Tariff projects (using application form 14-957) are eligible for Fast Track evaluation regardless of the gross nameplate rating of the proposed generating facility.
+Exporting projects (using application form 14-918) are encouraged to review the Integration Capacity Analysis (ICA) for information relevant to their project.

 If SCE and the customer agree to perform a Supplemental Review, the review is normally completed within twenty (20) business days after receipt of supplemental review fee.